Hermann Schleinhege: Squadron leader

 In August 1944, Schleinhege temporarily assumed command of 4.
 Staffel of JG 54 after its former commander.
 Hauptmann Franz Eisenach had been transferred.
 On 1 September, the Staffel was redesignated and became 7.
 Staffel of JG 54.
 Later that month, he command of 7.
 Staffel was given to Leutnant Gerhard Thyben.
 At the end of November 1944, he was promoted to Staffelkapitän (squadron leader) of 8.
 Staffel of JG 54, remaining in this position until the end of World War II.
 By the end of the year, with his squadron based in Libau supporting the troops in the isolated Courland Pocket, his score had climbed to 81.

 Schleinhege was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 28 January 1945, for 84 victories.
 He and his pilots covered the naval evacuation of the pocket.
 Based firstly from Libau until March, then from Heiligenbeil, near Königsberg, until the end of the war.
 His last flight was on 8 May 1945 when he squeezed his two mechanics into his (nominally) single-seater Fw 190 and flew to Kiel to surrender to the British troops.

-Schleinhege survived the war, and in three years flew 484 combat missions, all on the Eastern Front and all with JG 54.
-He ended with 97 confirmed victories and a number more unconfirmed, including 54 Il-2 and Pe-2 bombers.
+Later life

+Schleinhege died on 11 March 2014 at the age of in Soest, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Schleinhege was credited with 97 aerial victories.
-Obermaier also lists him with 97 aerial victories.
+Obermaier also lists him with 97 aerial victories claimed in 484 combat missions.
 Spick however lists him with 96 aerial victories claimed in an unknown number combat missions, all of which on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 94 aerial victory claims, plus five further unconfirmed claims.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 28734".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.